Estimated reading time: 6 minutes

 The zucchini was amazing.

-The shed is shaking, awaiting new arrivals this next week; I plan to get inside and maximize the storage.
-Can’t believe someone broke into my shed and stole my limbo stick!
-How low can ya go?
+The shed is shaking, and we are awaiting new arrivals next week; I plan to get inside and maximize the storage.
+I can’t believe someone broke into my shed and stole my limbo stick!
+How low can you go?

 The shed is almost full now!

 Mary waters the right-hand side of the yard as we do not have drip lines yet.
-I like water and in fact, I wanted to play water polo but couldn’t get the horses to swim.
+I like water and wanted to play water polo but couldn’t get the horses to swim.

 Last-minute watering.

 It was a thirty-minute drive to Joe’s place, 55 to the 22 to the 5 to Beach Blvd.
-The traffic was lite, so we scooted over there, arriving at 4:42 PM.
+The traffic was light, so we hurried over there, arriving at 4:42 PM.
 Just in time for wine and snacks!

 A vegan said to me, “People who sell meat are gross!”
-I said, “People who sell fruits and vegetables are grocer.”
+I said, “People who sell fruits and vegetables are grocers.”

 Snack time!